 Getting another perspective can be helpful, too.
 Mentors can offer that fresh take along with useful advice.
 Mentors don’t have to be CEOs or leaders with lofty titles — while CEOs can certainly offer you something unique, your peers can do the same.
 Look to someone who exemplifies the skills and qualities you’re after.
 If you’re open to their guidance, you can learn a great deal by listening to their experiences.
 They might also share approaches or strategies that will help you in your specific role.

-Get dozens more expert tips on how to build your network with our free eBook.
+Get more free tips on network building with our eBook.

 Trying different approaches and strategies can be great prompts for positive change.
 Take the average to-do list — what tends to be a very common tool among professionals can be reinvented to serve another purpose.
 Consider shifting away from things to do, focusing instead on things to stop doing.
 This pushes you to self-examine again, revealing processes or habits that don’t serve you.